 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-The Thornton brothers are a gang of three outlaws who were caught by some Pinkertons after they robbed a bank and hid the money.
+The Thornton brothers are a gang of three outlaws who were caught by some Pinkerton detectives after they robbed a bank and hid the money.
 When we see them escorted into the town of Jericho to be hung, we see a rattlesnake crawling on main street.
-I figured that would be all we see - and that the director realized you can't make a western without a rattlesnake - a great rule for sure, though most westerns manage without them.
-But while there is no follow-up on that first rattlesnake, we do see another one later.
+While there is no follow-up on that rattlesnake, we do see another one later.

 Even though the habitat and location is wrong for a sidewinder, at least the movie uses a real sidewinder in the scene, or an appropriate-looking dummy.
-The first rattlesnake looks like a Western Diamond-backed Rattlesnake, a native to the area.
+The first rattlesnake we see in town looks like a Western Diamond-backed Rattlesnake, a native to the area.